useNature.com ... for your Health ...

 Left unchecked, free radicals can cause extensive cell damage and contribute to a whole list of chronic diseases.

-Luckily, the body does have a defense system against these "oxidant" compounds: antioxidants.
+Luckily, the body does have a defence system against these "oxidant" compounds: antioxidants.

 Antioxidants literally "mop up" free radicals.